top of page

 1944

 The North American B-25 Mitchell was an American twin-engine medium bomber manufactured by North American Aviation.
-Allied air forces flew it in every theater of World war II, and it was used my many other air forces after the war, seeing service across four decades.
+Allied air forces flew it in every theater of World War II, and it was used by many other air forces after the war, seeing service across four decades.

-Built in 1944 by North American, our B-25J served with the USAAF for 13 years.
-It was used as a trainer, transport and personnel transport.
-In 1957 it was transferred to the famous "airplane boneyard" at Davis-Monthan AFB where it was stored until ~1959 when it was bought by a private company and fought fires in Canada and the USA.
-It continued to be used as an airtanker until the late 1980's when it was restored to its wartime specifications.
+Built in 1944, our B-25J served with the United States Army Air Force for 13 years.
+It was used as a navigational trainer, transport, and personnel transport.
+In 1957, it was transferred to the famous "airplane boneyard" at Davis-Monthan Air Force Base where it was stored until approximately 1959 when it was purchased by a private company for fighting wildfires in Canada and the USA.
+It continued to be utilized as an airtanker until the late 1980's when it was restored to its original wartime specifications.

-In 2008 the Champaign Aviation Museum acquired the aircraft and has been flying and meticulously maintaining it ever since.
-We regularly fly the B-25 to airshows, events, warbird ride experiences, and for flyovers.
+In 2008, the Champaign Aviation Museum acquired the aircraft and has been meticulously maintaining it ever since.
+We regularly fly the B-25 Champaign Gal to airshows, events, warbird ride experiences, and for flyovers.

 67 ft 7 in (20.60 M)